 - Appendix A: Repository Attacks Prevented by TUF

-This PEP proposes how the Python Package Index (PyPI ) should be integrated with The Update Framework (TUF).
+This PEP proposes how The Update Framework (TUF ) should be integrated with the Python Package Index (PyPI ).
 TUF was designed to be a flexible security add-on to a software updater or package manager.
-The framework integrates best security practices such as separating role responsibilities, adopting the many-man rule for signing packages, keeping signing keys offline, and revocation of expired or compromised signing keys.
-For example, attackers would have to steal multiple signing keys stored independently to compromise a role responsible for specifying a repository's available files.
-Another role responsible for indicating the latest snapshot of the repository may have to be similarly compromised, and independent of the first compromised role.
+A full implementation of the framework integrates best security practices, such as separating role responsibilities, adopting the many-man rule for signing packages, keeping signing keys offline, and revocation of expired or compromised signing keys.
+As a result, attackers would need to steal multiple signing keys, which are stored independently, in order to compromise the role responsible for specifying a repository's available files.
+Or, alternatively, a role responsible for indicating the latest snapshot of the repository may also have to be compromised.

 The threat model assumes the following: